IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 ### Feedback
 If you own this camera or use this API, please provide feedback.
 If you want to collaborate on this or your own work, I'm happy to offer a hand.
-I admit I am no expert, but am always keen on seeing the development of an SDK for this camera as there is not a huge amount of info out there for this.
+I admit I am no expert, but am always keen on seeing the development of an API for this camera as there is not a huge amount of info out there for this.

 ### Future plans